How to Install Hermes Agent and Enable the Web UI Chat on WSL2 Ubuntu

 hermes model

 Pick Anthropic, then choose a Claude model from the list.
 As a rough guide: Opus is the smartest (and priciest), Sonnet is the everyday all-rounder, and Haiku is the fastest and cheapest for quick jobs.
-Go with whatever the picker shows — version numbers change often, so it’s best to trust the live list rather than memorize a name.
+Go with whatever the picker shows.
+Version numbers change often, so it’s best to trust the live list rather than memorize a name.

-That’s it — Claude is now your default.
+That’s it.
+Claude is now your default.
 Want to flip back to Codex someday?
+Run hermes model again and pick OpenAI.
+Your logins for each provider stay saved, so switching back and forth is instant.

 Before moving on, give it a quick test drive from the terminal.
 Just type: